cinnData/DataSci/[DS-01] What is data science?.md

 * **Developing data products**, such as a recommendation system, a pricing algorithm or a fraud detection procedure.
 Machine learning techniques are typically used here.

-This course is mainly concerned with the first three steps.
+This course is mainly concerned with the first three points, which are illustrated with some interesting examples.

 ## Data science in the computer